 When its not methylated 4-OHE1 builds up.
 Then it converts to 3,4-Quinones which are carcinogenic similarly to the 16 pathway.
 Women with uterine fibroids may have increased levels of 4-OHE1.
 High levels of estrogen across the board are associated with heavy cycles.

-Why are so many women affected with hormone imbalance?
+Why do so many women experience hormone imbalance?

 The answer is simple.
-Most of it is due to environemental factors.
+The environemental load of has increased exponentially in our lifetime.
 Many chemical substances mimick estrogen.
 Stress also inhibits the function of the liver as we’ve talked about.
-Lastly, compromised gut health inhibits the proper excretion of the excess estrogens.
+Lastly, compromised gut health inhibits the proper excretion of estrogens.

 More about the Bad Stuff: